This post may contain affiliate links. If you click and make a purchase, I receive a commission. Thanks!

 In the beginning, do not worry about creating “replacement” foods for your favorites, especially in the area of baked goods.
 Learning how these special ingredients behave takes a bit of time and patience.

-If you are really hungry for a sandwich, check out our Sandwich Chaffle recipe.
+If you are starving for a sandwich, check out our Sandwich Chaffle recipe.
 It is an easy, quick way to create a bread substitute if you want a sandwich.

 Learning Keto Baking Can Come Later